10 more people test positive for Zika virus in UP's Kanpur, tally rises to 89 | Health

 Ten more people, including three Indian Air Force personnel, tested positive for Zika virus in Kanpur on Sunday, taking the total number of cases to 89, District Magistrate Vishak G Ayyar said.

 ''Out of the 89 infected people, 55 are men and 34 are women.
 Among these, 23 are those having age below 21 years.
-Of the total infected persons, 12 are Indian Air Force personnel.
+Of the total infected people, 12 are Indian Air Force (IAF) personnel.
 This includes 11 men and one woman,'' the district magistrate said.

-Health teams had collected blood samples of 525 people on Thursday, Friday and Saturday, and were sent to the virology lab of the King George's Medical University in Lucknow and the National Institute of Virology in Pune for testing.
+Health teams had collected blood samples of 525 people on Thursday, Friday and Saturday which were sent to the virology lab of the King George's Medical University in Lucknow and the National Institute of Virology in Pune for testing.

-''Of this, 23 samples tested positive for Zika virus,'' the district magistrate added.

 The first case of the virus was reported in the city on October 23 when a warrant officer of the IAF tested positive for the infection.

-So far, a total of 3,283 samples were collected from the city and sent to the virology lab of KGMU in Lucknow and NIV in Pune for testing.
+So far, a total of 3,283 samples have been collected from the city and sent to the virology lab of KGMU in Lucknow and NIV in Pune for testing.

 Zika is a mosquito-borne virus and hence, getting rid of mosquitoes is the safe way out, the district magistrate said.